-Milton Keynes College have an exciting opportunity for a Resettlement Case Manager to join our team at HMP Springhill.
+Milton Keynes College have an exciting opportunity for a Resettlement Case Manager to join our team at HMP Springhill on a part time basis.
 This is an excellent opportunity to apply your experience in resettlement pathways within the Criminal Justice System to support service users and deliver effective action plans.
 You will receive mandatory training from the prison, Thames Valley CRC and Milton Keynes College to become a case management practitioner.

 The Resettlement team provides, coordinates and allocates through the gate (TTG) sentence plans for prisoners who are entering or preparing for release into the community.
 We complete the online records associated with their sentence planning and manage a caseload of prisoners, tracking agreed milestones and planning interventions around employment, health, accommodation or education and support resettlement.

 - Provide service users with resettlement action planning using the online Basic Custody Screening Tool (BCST) using fast accurate keyboard skills and databases

 - Work proactively in custody and in community to meet service user needs across mandated services

 - Deliver and support inductions, pre-release workshops and “Getting it Right” training sessions

 - Rigorously track, review and facilitate action plans to meet individual needs and record them on MOJ systems